-- Market risks associated with the cost of production and the prices at which energy is sold to customers. - The risks of customers not paying for electricity. - Operational risks associated with the management of production plants and serving the group's millions of customers. - The regulatory risks under which liberalised businesses operate, associated with the various energy sources used to produce electricity in each country.
+- Operational risks associated with the management of production plants and serving the millions of customers of the Group's companies. - The regulatory risks under which businesses operate, associated with the various energy sources used to produce electricity in each country and territory.